Empathy: What It Is, Why It Matters, and How You Can Improve

 How does empathy help in a person's personal life?

-If one spouse in a marriage forgoes seeing things from the other's perspective, they will likely have marital issues.
-No two people are ever going to think exactly alike, and no two people are going to have the same experiences.
-Both people in a relationship bring their own ideas, life experiences, and struggles.
-Without taking the time to try to relate to one another's feelings and perspectives, people in relationships will likely feel unloved and uncared for.
+If one spouse forgoes seeing things from the other's perspective, they will likely have marital issues.
+No two people will ever think exactly alike, and no two people will have the same experiences.
+Both people in a relationship bring their ideas, life experiences, and struggles.
+Without trying to relate to one another's feelings and perspectives, people in relationships will likely feel unloved and uncared for.

 In Work Life